Left Turn

 waking up in a differen state.

-Coppers pulled me over for the tags
+Coppers pulled me over for the tags on my rear plate.

 From Tennesee to New Jersey,